19hours/sg-statutes/Acts/Companies Act.md

 [21/2005]

-(2) Every director or manager of a company who wilfully pays or permits to be paid any dividend in contravention of this section —
+(2) Every director or chief executive officer of a company who wilfully pays or permits to be paid any dividend in contravention of this section —

 (a) shall, without prejudice to any other liability, be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months; and